 Thank you for taking the time to consider this role.
-We currently have a Teacher of Religious Education position available.
-The role has become available due to retirement at Easter 2021.
-The role being advertised is for $19^{th}$ April $2021-31^{st}$ August 2021, 0.6FTE Fixed Term.
-The successful candidate must have experience of teaching KS3 RE.
-Depending on curriculum and staffing needs it may be possible for the role to become permanent and increase in hours from September 2021.
-The role will appeal to enthusiastic and creative teachers of Religious Education who have a great passion for the subject and recognise its importance in the curriculum.
+We currently have a Full Time, Fixed Term Teacher of Science position available.
+The role is for one academic year from the 1st September 2021 until the 31st August 2022.
+The role will appeal to enthusiastic and creative teachers of Science who have a great passion for the subject and recognise its importance in the curriculum.
 The role will be suitable for NQT's and more experienced teachers.
 I trust that the accompanying information will encourage you to make an informed choice about applying to work at St Peter's.